 Popular Teas from Adagio TeasSee All 674 Teas

 Recent Tasting Notes

 Because of the spices I measure this by the teaspoon instead of weight.
-1 heaping teaspoon steeped for 5 min in purified boiling water or simmering milk.
+1 heaping teaspoon steeped for 5 min in purified boiling water or simmering milk, I like chocolate milk.
 Serve unsweetened.
-Good chai… but wait a minute… I just looked at the tin… this is supposed to be a chocolate chai???
-The chocolate flavor is completely non existant and bordering on false advertising.
-If you add milk, make sure it’s chocolate milk.
-A great disappointment from a company w/ otherwise wonderful products.

 For a dirty chai, add 2oz cold brewed coffee concentrate to 4oz boiling water or simmering milk.
 You can also add hot cocoa mix added after steeping.

 There’s good chai, and there’s bad chai.
 This is bad chai.
 Something is really strong in it, and it’s something I obviously don’t like a lot of.
 Almost bitter.
 There isn’t “chai” in the name, but this is definitely a chai tea.
 But if that’s what you want, do yourself a favor and buy one of their actual chai teas.
 This is a redundant waste of product space in my opinon- I’d rather they take this out and put something more interesting and unique in it’s place.